nickyiliwang0000/h/css/css-grids.md

 }
 ```

-Copy this Emmet snippet to add more markup, and see how our current grid setup handles the additional content: `.gridItem.gridItem$@7*6>p{Grid Item $@7}`.

-Here we have 12 grid items, and a grid set up to accomodate two rows of three items per column (i.e. a 2x3 grid).
+Let's comment-in our remaining 5 elements so we have 12 grid items, and a grid set up to accomodate two rows of three items per column (i.e. a 2x3 grid).
 What will happen to the three extra elements?

 CSS Grids will automatically fit your new content in a new row.
 The size of the row will be determined by the content that falls to that new row.
 These new rows are called _implicit rows_.
 The rows we created initially are called _explicit rows_.